mysociety/alaveteli/doc/manual/docs/installing/manual_install.md

 Start a new SSH session to use your SSH locale.

+### Update the OS

+Update the Operating System with the latest packages

+    apt-get update -y
+    apt-get upgrade -y

+`sudo` is not installed on Debian by default.
+Install it along with `vim` (a useful text editor) and `git` (the version control tool we'll use to get a copy of the Alaveteli code).

+    apt-get install -y sudo vim git-core

 ### Prepare to install system dependencies using OS packages

 These are packages that the software depends on: third-party software used to